Lawyer Referrals

 Untreated Hyperbilirubinemia

 When too much bilirubin builds up in the child’s blood, this condition is known as hyperbilirubinemia.
-Hyperbilirubinemia, if left untreated, might result in the excess waste product traveling to the child’s brain.
+Hyperbilirubinemia, if left untreated, can result in the excess waste product traveling to the child’s brain.
 This causes brain cell death, often resulting in permanent sensory and cognitive disabilities, such as hearing loss and cerebral palsy.

-Signs and Symptoms of Hyperbilirubinemia
+Signs and Symptoms of Kernicterus

 Common signs that a newborn with jaundice is at risk for kernicterus include: